DescLending-Project/blockchain-prototyping-sose2025/Lending (BC) + frontend/loan-management/README.md

 If everything is working correctly, you should see:
 - ✅ MetaMask connects successfully
 - ✅ Account balances display correctly
+- ✅ Can generate signatures
+- ✅ Upon successful proof generation, you will be able to see your RISC Zero verified credit score in the frontend
 - ✅ Transactions process smoothly
 - ✅ Real-time updates in the interface